KirilStrezikozin/BakeMaster-Blender-Addon/docs/workflow/interface/panel/object_settings_table.rst

 .. note::
     If the object has no UV Layers, it will be unwrapped automatically before the UV Packing.

-UV Packing settings can be controlled after enabling "Include in UV Pack":
+UV Packing settings can be controlled after enabling `Include in UV Pack <https://bakemaster-blender-addon.readthedocs.io/en/latest/workflow/object/object.html#use-uv-islands-packing>`__:

 * Rotate UV islands for best fit
 * Packing margin (space between packed islands)